Tunoc/3sem/Week07/README.md

 # Week7:
 Most of the assignments were made, the biggest problem was not having enough hours in a day.
-But at the end after friday somehow my dorplet from digital ocean stopped working.
+But at the end after friday somehow my dorplet from digital ocean stopped working, the way it should.

 There isn't a folder for each day because the Friday assignment was actually part of the monday-assignment and therfore both are in the same folder.
 Tuesday was also part of the same assignment as monday.